agarzola/bustime/README.md

-bustime.js
+bustime
 ============

-An abstraction of the Clever Devices [BusTime API](http://bustracker.gocarta.org/bustime/apidoc/v1/DeveloperAPIGuide.pdf), used by transit authorities across the U.S. _bustime.js_ takes parameter values as a JavaScript object and returns the API’s response also as an object.
+An abstraction of the Clever Devices [BusTime API](http://bustracker.gocarta.org/bustime/apidoc/v1/DeveloperAPIGuide.pdf), used by transit authorities across the U.S. `bustime` takes parameter values as a JavaScript object and returns the API’s response also as an object.
 You need not worry about generating query parameters or parsing XML responses!
 Yay!

 **::::::::::::::: Probably not production ready! :::::::::::::::**